UCL/RefbasedMI/README.md

 Arguments in function mimix()

-data

-dataset in wide (longitudinal data) format
+data	       dataset in wide (longitudinal data) format

-covar

-baseline covariates and/or baseline depvar, must be complete (no missing vaules) and treated as numeric
+covar       baseline covariates and/or baseline depvar, must be complete (no missing vaules) and treated as numeric

-depvar

-dependent variable
+depvar	     dependent variable

-treatvar

-treatment group , recoded to 1,2,..
+treatvar   	treatment group , recoded to 1,2,..

-idvar

-patient id
+idvar	      patient id

-timevar

-time point for repeated measure
+timevar	    time point for repeated measure

-M

-number of imputations
+M	          number of imputations

-refer

-reference group for j2r,cir,cr methods
+refer	      reference group for j2r,cir,cr methods

-meth
-RBI method
+meth	       RBI method

-seedval
-seed value to obtain same outputs
+seedval	    seed value to obtain same outputs

-priorvar
-prior, default jeffreys, uniform  or ridge
+priorvar    prior tu use in mcmcNorm, default jeffreys, uniform  or ridge

-burnin

-burnin value
+burnin	     burnin value

-bbetween

-value between iterations in mcmc
+bbetween	   value between iterations in mcmc

-methodindiv

-2 element vector designating variables in data specifying individual method and reference group
+methodindiv  2 element vector designating variables in data specifying individual method and reference group

-delta

-vector of delta values to add onto imputed values (non-mandatory)
+delta       vector of delta values to add onto imputed values (non-mandatory)

-K0

-Causal constant for use with Causal method
+K0	         Causal constant for use with Causal method

-K1

-exponential decaying Causal constant for use with Causal method
+K1	         exponential decaying Causal constant for use with Causal method